 Step 8: Fertilizer

 Banana is a fast-growing plant that requires a lot of food to reach its full potential.
 Fertilize the young plant with nitrogen-rich fertilizer once it has established itself.
 This will help it develop faster.
 Fertilize your banana tree in a pot using 15:5:30 fertilizer regularly after it is mature enough to yield fruit.

 Step 9: Your Tree Should Be Pruned

-Your tree will need to be pruned again once it begins to bear fruit.
-Cut the tree down to 2.5 feet (0.76 meters) from the ground after collecting the fruit, without injuring the main sucker.
+Your tree must be pruned again once it begins to bear fruit.
+Cut the tree to 2.5 feet (0.76 meters) from the ground after collecting the fruit without injuring the main sucker.
 After you prune the tree, it will produce more fruit.

 Suckers will resemble shoots that emerge from the corm and bear leaves.
 Replanting the additional suckers will result in the growth of a new banana tree, but you must keep some of the banana corm's roots.